The Investor’s Guide to NFTs

 DEMAND LICENSING AND ROYALTIES ON YOUR NFTs.

-The Future of NFTs: The Bruno Bond
+The Future of NFT Investing: The Bowie Bond

 In my book Blockchain for Everyone, I tell the story of the Bowie Bond, which was a financial instrument launched by David Bowie in 1997 with the help of banker David Pullman.
 They offered a bond that earned income based on the future royalties of David Bowie’s music.

-In other words, if you were a Bowie fan and looking for a reliable income stream, you could buy one of these bonds, which would pay you a percentage of Bowie’s ongoing royalties.
+If you were a Bowie fan and looking for a reliable income stream, you could buy one of these bonds, which would pay you a percentage of Bowie’s ongoing royalties.
 In return for giving up these future royalties, Bowie got a bigger payday up front, which he used to invest in Internet businesses during the dot-com boom.
 (The full story is fascinating.)

 For me, NFTs are currently a giant bubble made up of a million smaller bubbles.
 I’m not going anywhere near them.
 But I believe that bubbles are usually the “startup capital” needed to fund some great next stage of innovation.
 That next great wave of NFTs, I believe, may actually be quite nifty.